Althea Lim: Education

 Lim graduated with a degree in biomedical sciences from the National University of Singapore.

 Career

 The Youth Empire

 During graduation, Lim founded The Youth Empire, which was a Singapore-based company that focused on building a youth-focused community through various events and social initiatives.

 Gushcloud International

 In 2011, she co-founded Gushcloud International with Vincent Ha as a social sharing website.
 It evolved into a global influencer, entertainment, and talent acquisition enterprise spanning multiple countries, such as the United States, South Korea, Japan and the UAE.
 Lim has been serving as its group chief executive officer since 2017.

 Leadership

 Lim is recognized for her advocacy for the influencer economy, particularly how it could enable influencers to have a sustainable career.
 She is known for following a servant leadership approach.
 Her vision is to build the "Hollywood of Asia", turning Asia as the center for digital content production.
 She has been a speaker and panelist in various conferences.
+At VidCon Anaheim 2026, Lim was a panelist on the "Creator Economy State of the Union" session.